 In the second one, I mixed even parts of salt, smoked paprika, and dehydrated honey for sweetness.
 I coated both half blocks of cream cheese with the rubs.
 I coated every side and the bottom as well.

-Step Three: Next, I made shallow slits into the top.
+Step Three: Next, I made shallow slits into the top with a sharp knife.
 This makes a nice presentation, but also for a practical sense, it makes it easier for your guests to dive into it with their crackers when trying to dip and serve themselves.
 The crack expands as they smoke and show off the gooey cheesy goodness inside.

 Step Four: Smoke the cream cheese in a pellet grill or smoker with wood chips at 200 for 1 hour.
 If your pellet smoker has a super smoke setting you can use that.
 I used a combination of hickory and cherry pellets in my Traeger grill.